rackerlabs/support-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

 portal](https://my.rackspace.com/).

-You can view the IP addresses assigned to your cloud servers by querying the Cloud Servers API or by looking up the cloud server&rsquo;s details in the MyRackspace portal or the [Cloud Control Panel](https://mycloud.rackspace.com/).
+You can view the IP addresses assigned to your cloud servers by querying the Cloud Servers API or by looking up the cloud server's details in the MyRackspace portal or the [Cloud Control Panel](https://mycloud.rackspace.com/).
 For example, the following image shows the dedicated IP address&mdash;named RackConnect&mdash;for a fully deployed